Nonparametric inference for nonstationary spatial point processes: Numerical Examples

-\paragraph{Example 1: Discontinuous IF} \

-Data are simulated from model (\ref{eq__model__1})--(\ref{eq__model__2}) over the domain $\mathcal{S} = [0, 10] \times [0, 10]$.
+All data examples are simulated from model (\ref{eq__model__1})--(\ref{eq__model__2}) over the domain $\mathcal{S} = [0, 10] \times [0, 10]$.
+A series of experiments was carried out, comprising scenarios with medium (up to around two thousand observations) and large datasets (where standard GP computations become prohibitive; \citealp{datta2016hierarchical}).

+\subsubsection{Example 1: Discontinuous IF}

 Example 1 considers the case $L=2$, with $\lambda^* = (5, 15)$ and true range parameters $\phi = (2.5, 0.5)$.
 The dataset contains 503 occurrences.
-To assess model robustness, the NSPP is fit to this dataset using six values of $L$.
+The NSPP model is fit to this dataset using different values of $L$ to assess model robustness.

-For comparison, the kernel intensity estimator of \cite{diggle1985kernel} and the stationary model of \cite{gonccalves2018exact, gonccalves2023corrigendum} are fitted, which corresponds to the NSPP with $L = 1$.
+For comparison, the kernel intensity estimator of \cite{diggle1985kernel} and the stationary model of \cite{gonccalves2018exact, gonccalves2023corrigendum}, that corresponds to the NSPP with $L = 1$, are fitted.
 The kernel estimator uses the \texttt{R} function \texttt{bw.diggle} (from the package \texttt{spatstat.geom}) to select the bandwidth, and the function \texttt{as.ppp} (from the package \texttt{spatstat.explore}) to compute the estimator.
-An empirical performance indicator can be provided by the mean square error $\frac{1}{M} \sum_{j=1}^M \left[ \lambda(s_j) - \hat{\lambda}(s_j) \right]^2$ of the IF over a fine mesh of $M$ locations in $\mathcal{S}$, where $\hat{\lambda}$ is an estimator of $\lambda$.
-In all synthetic examples, $M = 5625$.
+An empirical performance indicator can be provided by the mean square error $\frac{1}{M} \sum_{j=1}^M \left[ \lambda(s_j) - \hat{\lambda}(s_j) \right]^2$ of the IF over a mesh of $M$ locations in $\mathcal{S}$, where $\hat{\lambda}$ is an estimator of $\lambda$.
+In all synthetic examples, $M = 5{,}625$ and $\hat{\lambda}$ is the posterior mean of $\lambda$.

 Figure \ref{fig__L2__if} shows the posterior mean of the IF for different values of $L$.
 For all $L \geq 2$, the NSPP outperforms both the stationary and kernel-based models.
-The smallest value of the performance indicator is obtained with $L = 2$, with percentual growth of around 10\% for larger values of $L$.
+The smallest value of the performance indicator is obtained with $L = 2$, with percentage growth of around 10\% for larger values of $L$.
 In contrast, stationary and kernel estimators yield larger increases of around 50\%.
 The stationary and kernel-based models notably fail to acknowledge the break in the IF, underestimate the intensity on the right half of $\mathcal{S}$ and overestimate it on the left.
-Figure \ref{fig__L2__lambdastar} displays the posterior marginals of the $\lambda_l^*$ parameters for $L = 2$.
+Figure \ref{fig__L2__lambdastar} displays the posterior marginals of the $\lambda_\ell^*$ parameters for $L = 2$.